maevecrossan/byte-battles/README.md

 Across all screen sizes, the content will be aligned in the centre.
 This includes the hidden messages.
 All body text is blue, and all buttons are pink with white text.
 The X's are green when placed on the board, corresponding to the green glow around player X's tally.
 Player O has the same features but in pink.
+On all devices, the footer sticks to the bottom and houses two social media links.
+Both links open in new tabs and link to my personal profiles.

 #### Content Layout